-AA.29 MODULE DESCRIPTOR: MENTAL HEALTH NURSING
+AA.28 MODULE DESCRIPTOR: MENTAL HEALTH NURSING

-Module Title: Mental Health Subject Code: MNMH 3810
+Module Title: Mental Health

+Subject Code: NNMH 3880

-NQF Level: 8 Total Credits: 12
+NQF Level: 8

+Total Credits: 24

+Pre-requisite: None

-Contact Hours: Theory 4 periods per week x 28 Weeks
+Contact Hours: 2 + 8 hours clinical attachment per week x 28 weeks

-Practical 16 periods per week x 28 weeks

-Module assessment: Continuous Assessment 40%
+Continuous Assessment 50% Examination: 50% [1 x 3hr paper]

-This course is aimed at introducing the student to mental health and equipping her/him with knowledge and skills to enable her/him understand human behaviour so as to promote mental health, prevent mental illness and provide comprehensive nursing care to persons suffering from mental illness and to support the family.
+This module is aimed at introducing the student to mental health and equipping her/him with knowledge and skills to enable her/him understand human behaviour so as to promote mental health, prevent mental illness and provide comprehensive nursing care to persons suffering from mental illness and to support the family.
 It aims to equip students with skills of implementing mental care within the community setting following the PHC approach.
 As well as equipping the student with communication and interpersonal relationship skills in the context of prevention and care of those who are HIV/AIDS infected or affected.

-AA.30 MODULE DESCRIPTOR: ETHOS AND PROFESSIONAL PRACTICE
+AA.29 MODULE DESCRIPTOR: ETHOS AND PROFESSIONAL PRACTICE

-Module title: Ethos and Professional practice
+Module title: Subject Code: Ethos and Professional Practice NNEP 3820

-Subject Code: MNEP 3820
+NQF Level: 8

-Contact hours: 4 periods
+Contact hours: 2 periods x 28 weeks

+Credits: 16

 Prerequisite: University Prerequisite for registration in fourth year.

+Continuous assessment: 50% Examination: 50%